-Recent times have borne witness to an alarming escalation in the persecution of Christians in Pakistan.
-Instances of prejudice, brutality, and meticulously targeted intimidation have multiplied, casting a shadow over the Christian populace.
-Among the distressing episodes, the defilement of churches with provocative slogans, including ‘YA Allah YA Rasool’ (‘O Allah, O Messenger’), Muhammad is Last Prophet, Allahu Akbar, Subhan Allah,and the insidious manipulation of blasphemy laws to falsely implicate Christians have sown an environment of dread and fragility.
-This predicament underscores the exigency of safeguarding Christians and guaranteeing the security of all other religious minorities dwelling within Pakistan.
+Recent times have seen a disturbing rise in the persecution of Christians in Pakistan.
+Instances of bias, brutality, and carefully orchestrated intimidation have become more frequent, casting a dark shadow over the Christian population.
+Among these distressing incidents, churches have been defiled with provocative slogans, such as ‘YA Allah YA Rasool’ (‘O Allah, O Messenger’), ‘Muhammad is the Last Prophet,’ ‘Allahu Akbar,’ and ‘Subhan Allah.’
+Furthermore, the manipulation of blasphemy laws to falsely accuse Christians has created an atmosphere of fear and vulnerability.
+This situation underscores the urgent need to protect Christians and ensure the security of all religious minorities living in Pakistan.

 In the current scenario, any attempt by Christians to remove the aforementioned slogan from church walls presents a precarious predicament.
 Such an act could be misconstrued as an act of blasphemy, potentially leading to severe consequences, or it could trigger retaliatory attacks on the churches.
 Christians find themselves entangled in a complex web of challenges, seemingly left to navigate these issues unassisted.
 Remarkably, the local government has yet to address or acknowledge the actions undertaken by these Muslim groups.